Passengers in Car Accidents: Injury Settlement Law in Wisconsin

 Who Pays What, Who Sues Whom?

-Generally speaking, the insurance company of the driver found to be at fault for the accident pays the claim filed by any passenger(s) injured in the accident.
+Generally speaking, the insurance company of the driver found to be at fault for the accident pays the claim filed by any passenger(s) injured in the wreck.
 The passengers file a claim against the at-fault driver’s insurance policy.
 A driver may be held partially or completely responsible for the crash, while a passenger generally cannot be at fault.
 Passengers can sue one or both drivers to recover full compensation for their injuries, or as much as the insurance policies allow.

 If you were injured in a car accident, call Warshafsky for a free case assessment.
 An experienced lawyer and accident investigator can uncover hidden sources of liability to make sure insurance companies pay the full value of your case.
 You pay nothing until you win AND receive compensation.